forgi86/pytorch-meta/README.md

-# Meta learning in Pytorch
+# Meta learning in PyTorch

 This repository provides minimial documented implementations of basic meta learning algorithms in PyTorch.